caldi99/Computer-Vision-Project/README.md

 ### Dataset

-The dataset used to train the model for segment hands can be downloaded from this link : TODO ADD LINK.
+The dataset used to train the model for segment hands can be downloaded from this link : https://drive.google.com/file/d/17MidLfiswgdpIYQDlg3EcwZP8KzbDzXc/view?usp=sharing

 ### Training

-For training the model, you can use the script present inside `matlab_scripts/` TODO ADD NAME
+For training the model, follow the instructions specified inside the file : `matlab_scripts/segmentation/README.MD`

 ### Segment Hands on images